soulmachines/sm-web-component/README.md

 ## Usage Examples

-See the `demo` folder for more usage examples.
+See the `examples` folder for more usage examples.

 ## Local Development